mmcbrien3/mmcbrien.com/minecraft_aws_server.md

 So there we have it.
 If you are running a t2.micro instance, you can run this server for [free](https://aws.amazon.com/free/?all-free-tier.sort-by=item.additionalFields.SortRank&all-free-tier.sort-order=asc&awsf.Free%20Tier%20Types=categories%23featured).
 However, if you so much as close the terminal where you are `ssh`ed in, your java process will terminate and your server will close.
 In the next few sections, I will discuss a few slightly more advanced things we can do with our server.

+#### The Screen Command

+Now that you have a fully functional Minecraft server running in the cloud, you'll probably want to be able to close your own terminal.
+Otherwise, what is the point of hosting this in the cloud if your computer has to be always running?
+There are many ways of achieving this, but we'll use the Unix [screen](https://kb.iu.edu/d/acuy) command.
+The screen command allows you to host multiple windows that can be detached and accessed again later.
+This means we can run our java server and forget about it.

+If your Minecraft server is still running, stop by entering `/stop`, the server command to stop the server.
+To create a new screen session with the name "minecraft", enter the following command:

+`screen -S minecraft -md`

+Now, to send commands to the session, we can either enter the window by using the resume command, or we can send them from this window.
+Let's be fancy and send them directly from this window.
+Enter the following two commands to change directories and then run the server in the screen session.

+`screen -S minecraft -X stuff 'cd ~/MinecraftServer\n'`

+`screen -S minecraft -X stuff 'sudo java -Xmx512M -Xms512M -jar server.jar\n'`

+Now we can check out what's happening in the screen server by using the `-r` modifier.
+If all has gone well, we should see the normal server logs being generated.
+If everything looks good you can type `Ctrl+a` and then `d` to exit the current screen session.
+You can then close the ssh connection and the server will remain open.

+`screen -r minecraft`

+### Extras